 Each Party shall ensure that requirements for securing protection for textile designs, in particular in regard to any cost, examination or publication, do not unreasonably impair the opportunity to seek and obtain such protection.
 Parties shall be free to meet this obligation through industrial design law or through copyright law.

-The owner of a protected industrial design shall have the right to prevent third parties not having the owner’s consent from making, selling or importing articles bearing or embodying a design which is a copy, or substantially a copy, of the protected design, when such acts are undertaken for commercial purposes.
+The owner of a protected industrial design shall have the right to prevent third parties not having the owner’s consent [KR/JP/CN propose: AU oppose:, at least] from making [KR/JP/CN propose: AU oppose:, offering for sale], selling or importing articles bearing or embodying a design which is a copy, or substantially a copy, of the protected design, when such acts are undertaken for commercial purposes.

 Parties may provide limited exceptions to the protection of industrial designs, provided that such exceptions do not unreasonably conflict with the normal exploitation of protected industrial designs and do not unreasonably prejudice the legitimate interests of the owner of the protected design, taking account of the legitimate interests of third parties.]

+[KR/JP propose; ASN/AU/IN/NZ/CN oppose: The Parties shall ensure in their national laws adequate and effective protection of industrial designs including a part(s) of articles by providing a period of protection of at least 15 years.]

 [ASN propose: IN/AU/NZ oppose: Article 6.2